 }

 How does it perform?
 On the same computer, it gave me 3.1415122 in less than a second and a half, and 3.1416738 on the second run.
 Depending on the version of Go you have, you could replace math/rand with math/rand/v2, which will cut your execution time even further; for example, it gave me 3.1416448 in a little over 1 second.
-If I wanted to use more points, therefore increasing the precision, I could use 1 billion points for example; one result was 3.141558076 and it took almost 11 seconds.
+If I wanted to use more points, therefore increasing the precision, I could use 1 billion points for example; one result was 3.141558076 and it took less than 11 seconds.

 I don’t love this outcome…!